shan-chen/LOKI/README.md

 # Contribution
 We welcome your contributions to LOKI!
 We aim to create an open-source project that is contributed by the open-source community.
 For general discussions about development, please refer to the issues.
-To contact us, please send an email to xxx.

 # License
 [Apache-2.0 License](https://github.com/BlockFuzz/LOKI/blob/main/LICENSE)